Recipe: Foolproof Lemon Chicken and Potatoes in Bacofoil®

 If you’re not a huge fan of cooking (like me) then when you do need to cook, you want it to be as quick, easy and mess-free as possible.
 That’s why from a young age I began cooking meat in Bacofoil®.
 I found that cooking in foil kept the meat tender, retained lots of the cooking smells and made for easy washing up too.
 That’s a win-win if you ask me!

 When I was challenged to show how The Bacofoil® Non-Stick Kitchen Foil makes meal preparation easy for families I knew exactly what I was going to do, one of our favourite meals for eating healthily when we want simplicity.
+For more simple and healthy recipes like this, just visit CookingPlanIt website.
+They have loads of yummy and easy to prepare recipes that you would surely love!

 - 3 tablespoons Olive Oil